rodrigodesalvobraz/neuralpp/README.md

 The reason we are calling it "probabilistic programs" even though we only have discrete graphical models so far is that factors and variables are implemented in a manner general enough for probabilistic programming symbolic implementations be introduced down the road.

-## Purpose / Vision
+## Purpose

 This project is for researchers interested in exploring the connection between probabilistic and neural network inference.
-It is a library that provides the utilities for mixing neural networks and graphical models while offering GPU use and gradient descent training.
+It is a library that provides the utilities for mixing neural networks and graphical models while offering GPU use and stochastic gradient descent training.

 # Content

-The content of this repository entails

-* Readme.md template (this document)
+This repository contains:

+* source code, including an experiments directory
+* test code (to be run with PyTest)
 * `environment.yml` for importing a Conda environment
-* source code, including experiments
-* test code (to be run with PyTest)

 ## Experiments